Lonewolf050/MACHINE-LEARNING-APPLICATIONS-IN-HEALTHCARE-SECTOR/README.md

 * Run the main Python script (main.py) to execute the heart disease prediction system.
 * Follow the instructions provided by the GUI to input your medical data and obtain predictions.

-# Contributions: This Project has been Created by-
+# This Project has been Created by-
 * **Aman Kumar** Github Profile :- https://github.com/Lonewolf050
 * **Kartikey Teotia**
 * **Manas Kumar**